jessica0427/OpenFrameworks/assignment_2/README.md

 ## Description ##

-Below is the two screenshots of Modules 4-6 and a screenshot of the video of the program running.
+This page contains two screenshots of Modules 4-6 and a screenshot of the video of the program running.

 ## Screenshots ##